Medical Disclaimer

 Serious Side Effects of Paroxetine

-Pupil widening, eye discomfort, haloes around lightbulbs, and coffee-ground vomitus with black stools are examples of serious side effects that call for prompt medical attention.
+Pupil widening, eye discomfort, halos around lightbulbs, and coffee-ground vomitus with black stools are examples of serious side effects that call for prompt medical attention.

 Precaution

 Before taking the drug, let your doctor know if you have any allergies, including a paroxetine allergy.
-Remember to ask your pharmacist for clarification if you have any questions about how the drug may interact with other prescriptions.
+If you have questions about drug interactions, ask your pharmacist.

-Your whole medical history, including any family or personal history of peptic ulcer illness, mental problems, or suicidal thoughts, should be disclosed to your doctor.
-Make careful to mention any issues with your kidneys or liver, since they may have an impact on how well your body processes the medicine and its byproducts.
+You should disclose to your doctor your entire medical history, including any family or personal history of peptic ulcer illness, mental health issues, or suicidal thoughts.
+Mention any kidney or liver issues, as they may affect how your body processes the drug and its byproducts.

 Moreover, if you feel lightheaded after taking this medication, stay away from operating heavy equipment that demands intense focus.